Question: What are Ackees?

-The Ackee is a pear shaped fruit (composed of 5 petals), green in colour in clusters on an evergreen tree.
+The Ackee is a pear-shaped fruit (composed of 5 petals), green in color in clusters on an evergreen tree.

-Upon reaching maturity, the fruit turns red in colour.
-Continued exposure to the sun causes the petals to split open to reveal three (3) large shiny black seeds attached to soft, pulpy flesh which is yellow in colour, called arilli.
+Upon reaching maturity, the fruit turns red in color.
+Continued exposure to the sun causes the petals to split open to reveal three (3) large shiny black seeds attached to soft, pulpy flesh which is yellow in color, called arilli.

 Traditionally, it is at this specific time that they are ready for harvest and the arilli are removed and cleaned.

 The freshly harvested Ackee is now ready for cooking or canning.

 This delicacy, cooked with Cod Fish is enjoyed island-wide, at breakfast, or as an entre.

 The canned product is also enjoyed by both locals and visitors to the island.

 In the past, the Ackee fruit was considered to be poisonous.

 It is now well known that only if the fruit will cause a problem only if eaten before it is fully ripe.